By Nicole Wilson•

 Everything you wanted to know about smart meters, but were too afraid to ask

 Smart meters are being installed by every energy supplier as part of a nationwide upgrade to the energy system.
 They help suppliers to forecast the demand for energy and source greener energy to meet that demand.
-So, as well as some pretty nifty home benefits, they are an important step towards managing our national energy better in the future.
+So, as well as offering some pretty nifty home benefits, they're an important step towards managing our national energy better in the future.

 Is it one of these?

 No, that's an In-Home Display, but they're a fun bonus.

 Every smart meter comes with an In-Home Display (or IHD), which is a screen that connects to your new smart meters and your Wi-Fi at home.
 This screen receives energy data from your meter and shows how much energy you’re using, as you use it.
 It's useful for understanding more about where your energy goes and setting daily, weekly or monthly budgets for gas and electricity.
 It doesn't affect your energy directly.
 Think of it more like a display than a remote control.

 Smart meters physically replace your old metering equipment, and unlike an IHD, they're usually tucked out of sight.
 Maybe that's how they maintain their mystique.

 You'll have separate smart meters for your gas and your electricity.
 Like a traditional meter, smart meters have a number that counts up to show how much energy you've used.
 The main difference is that the numbers are on a screen, instead of an analogue dial.
 You can still read them like your old meter if you want to, but your readings will be sent to us automatically.